Advocacy for Hampshire children and young people

 We can take referrals from Hampshire Children’s Services social workers who can refer using this form.
 However children and young people, their families or other organisations can also refer (subject to confirmation from Children’s Services that they are eligible for the service).

-*Referrals for children and young people with SEN or a disability can also be made where there is no allocated HCC social worker, either by the SEND team or services providing statutory information and advice in Hampshire (Parent Voice and Support4SEND).
+*Referrals for children and young people with SEN or a disability can also be made where there is no allocated HCC social worker, by the Hampshire Special Educational Needs and Disability Advice Information and Support (SENDIAS) service.

 Other local authorities who place children and young people in Hampshire can commission us to provide advocacy – read more about to do this here.